rackerlabs/support-how-to/content/how-to/cloud-servers/what-are-inodes-in-linux/index.md

 product_url: cloud-servers
 ---

-### Inodes in Linux
+This article provides an overview of the concept of *inode* and some helpful commands.

-This article provides an overview on the concept of *inode* and helpful commands that will allow you to check its usage.
+### What is an inode?

-#### What is an inode?
+Linux&reg; must allocate an index node (inode) for every file and directory in the filesystem.
+Inodes do not store actual data.
+Instead, they store the metadata where you can find the storage blocks of each file's data.

-Within linux every file and directory requires an index node (inode) to be allocated in the filesystem.
-Inodes do not store actual data, instead they store the metadata where the storage blocks of each file's data can be found.
+#### Metadata in an inode

-#### What metadata can be found in an inode?
+The following metadata exists in an inode:

 - File type
 - Permissions